What is the difference between re:power and re:power Fund?

-We’re proud to be rated a 3-star charity by Charity Navigator and certified by the Minnesota Charities Review Council.
-In order to earn these certifications, nonprofit organizations must prove they are accountable, transparent, and financially healthy.
+We’re proud to be rated a 3-star charity by Charity Navigator.
+In order to earn this certification, nonprofit organizations must prove they are accountable, transparent, and financially healthy.
 To learn more about what it takes to be rated a 3-star charity, click here.
-To learn about the governance and board of Wellstone Action and Wellstone Action Fund, click here.
-To view Wellstone Action and Wellstone Action Fund’s tax form 990 for the last three years, please click here.
+To view re:power and re:power Fund’s tax form 990 for the last three years, please click here.

 How is my information being protected?

 See Disclosure Notice to view our written disclosures for soliciting contributions in states that require registration.